Vandhaan Vendraan: Plot

-The film opens to a school in a village where a boy recites a national anthem before all the staff and students of the school.
+The film opens to a school in a village, where a boy recites a national anthem before all the staff and students of the school.
 Another boy is seen running to school as he is late.
 His teacher punishes him while comparing him to the boy who recited earlier, who is revealed to be his younger half-brother.
 An enmity grows in the older brother as he is always compared to his younger brother.
 The younger brother burns the photo of the older brother's father as he was the reason for his defeat in the school's kabbadi match.
 In retaliation, the older brother throws the younger brother into a well.
 Watching him get drowned in the well, the older brother runs away from the village.

 The film then opens to Mumbai, just a few years after the incident.
 The older brother grows up to become Ramana, who is an underworld don doing smuggling business with the help of the local police and political support.
-He tries to kill Govardhan, who is a rival to him, but he fails.
+He tries to kill Govardhan, who is a rival to him, but fails.
 Arjun tries to see him for many days but is not able to.
 Finally, with the help of Ramana's cook Delhi, he manages to see him and tells him about his life story.
 Arjun is a boxer and accidentally meets Anjana while going to a boxing selection match.
 He could not attend the match because he spoils the miniature that Anjana was carrying for her interview the same day.

 He helps her out, and in turn, Anjana travels to Kerala to meet the person in charge of the boxing selection match so that Arjun can get a second chance.
 However, it turns out that Arjun has come with her to Kerala to express his love for her, which she does not reciprocate.
 Finally, she agrees on the condition, if her father agrees.
-When Arjun meets Anjana's father, he rejected Arjun's marriage proposal to his daughter before being accidentally shot and killed by Ramana when he tries to kill Govardhan.
+When Arjun meets Anjana's father, he rejects Arjun's marriage proposal to his daughter before being accidentally shot and killed by Ramana when he tries to kill Govardhan.
 Anjana proposes a deal to Arjun that if he makes Ramana surrender to the police, she will marry him, which he accepts.
 Arjun has come to Ramana to make him surrender, but Ramana and his gang thrash Arjun and throw him out.